More hospitality than their own homes: Jitendra Singh on arrested J&K politicians

 Abrogation of Article 370 biggest achievement, PoK our next agenda: Jitendra Singh

-"In the next 3-4 months, amazing development will be seen in Jammu and Kashmir because the hurdle (Article 370) has been removed," he said.
+"In the next 3-4 months, amazing development will be seen in J&K because the hurdle (Article 370) has been removed," he said.

-Singh said had Jawaharlal Nehru allowed Sardar Vallabhbhai Patel to deal with Jammu and Kashmir like he did with other princely states, there would be no issue of Article 370.
+Singh said, had Jawaharlal Nehru allowed Sardar Vallabhbhai Patel to deal with J&K like he did with other princely states, there would be no issue of Article 370.

 He said even Nehru had contended it was a temporary provision and assured Syama Prasad Mookerji that "ye dhara ghiste-ghiste, ghis jayegi (this will eventually die its own death)."